Moving time: 5:40:40 – Distance: 117.1km – Climbing: 1300m

 Moving time: 3:18:32 – Distance: 55.8km – Climbing: 1057m

 The massive mountains and gentle slopes of Furano valley give the landscape breath.
 The scenery, with western-style farms and wheatfields, reminds continental Europe and is as far as you can get from Honshu.
-Most of the tourists gather in a few spots across the valley, such as at the Furano Lavander Farm, the Blue Pond, the Shirahige falls, and the Ningle Terrace.
+Most tourists gather in a few spots across the valley, such as at the Furano Lavander Farm, the Blue Pond, the Shirahige falls, and the Ningle Terrace.
 While these spots are worth checking out, the beauty of Hokkaido lies in its nature and remoteness.
 Therefore, I suggest exploring the less beaten paths and ride as far as possible from cities and tourist attractions.
 For instance, we found regular carrot and onion farms to be more scenic (and for sure more authentic) than the famous Lavander Farm.
-Likewise, the Blue Pond looked nice on Instagram, but not so much in reality when you are confronted with crowds of loud tourists with selfie sticks.
+Likewise, the Blue Pond looked nice on Instagram, but not so much in real life when confronted with crowds of loud tourists with selfie sticks.
 There is, however, a tourist hotspot that is worth visiting regardless of crowds – the Furano Cheese Factory.
-From a European point of view, dairy products in Japan are ridiculously expensive and underwhelming (blame protectionism).
+From a European point of view, dairy products in Japan are costly and underwhelming (blame protectionism).
 The Cheese Factory, however, provides good quality stuff at sensible prices.
 Their ice cream is also very savory.

-We ate lunch in Biei at a good Sichuan restaurant and then started climbing, straight, toward Mount Tokachi.
+After a few dozen kilometers in the morning, we stopped in Biei at a good Sichuan restaurant and then started climbing, straight, toward Mount Tokachi.
 The gentle gradient of Route 966, averaging 2.6 percent, made ascending almost imperceptible.
 After a few kilometers of onion and carrot farms, we reached Shirogane Blue Pond.
 Then, a few minutes later, we arrived at Shirahige Waterfall, where we ate an early dinner before heading to the campsite.

-It took us an additional hour to ride the last 9 km to the Hakuginsomae Camping Ground.
-The view above 1000m of elevation was stunning, and we stopped countless times to take photos and stare at the vast horizon.
+It took us an additional hour to ride the last 9 km of the climb to the Hakuginsomae Camping Ground.
+The view above 1000m of elevation was stunning, and we stopped countless times to take photos and gaze at the vast horizon.
 But the best hat yet to come.
 The campsite was next to Fukiage Hot Spring Health Center.
 Without question, the most delightful onsen I have ever visited.
 After mounting the tents, we spent a good hour soaking in the outdoor hot spring below a starry night.
 Marvelous.

 Moving time: 3:26:02 – Distance: 80.8km – Climbing: 458m